-The MMSR makes good sense as it effectively helps families, the early care and education community, and teachers build a child's skills and knowledge in the early years, but the MMSR also makes good cents.
+The MMSR makes good sense as it effectively helps families, early childcare community, and teachers build a child's skills and knowledge in the early years, but the MMSR also makes good cents.
 Referring again to The Science of Early Childhood Development report, "When we fail to provide children with what they need to build a strong foundation for healthy and productive lives, we put our future prosperity and security at risk."